G-Rath/terra/README.md

 This is because the root `tsconfig.json` has it's `rootDir` set to `.`, in order to ensure native IDE support out of the box.

+Alternatively, you can create a symlink named `lib` to `src`:

+    ln -s src lib

 Meanwhile, `oclif` is hardcoded to look for a root level `tsconfig.json`, and provides no way to point it at `tsconfig.build.json`.